skipperkongen/hello-cloudrun/README.md

 # hello-cloudrun

+This is a complete walkthrough for how to get a (minimal) Dockerised website (using Flask) up and running on Google Cloud Run.
+The instructions include setting up a (ci)cd pipeline in Github Actions that securely deploys your project to Google whenever you push new code to the main branch on Github.

+It does _not_ cover how to terraform resources, e.g., a database, or anything else that you'd normally include in a real production application.
+Nor how to set up unit testing in the pipeline.

-More secure reimplementation of hello-cloudrun using [Workload Identity Federation](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions) with the [google-github-actions/auth](https://github.com/google-github-actions/auth) Github Action to authenticate.
-See [setup](https://github.com/google-github-actions/auth#setup) for instructions.
+This is a more secure reimplementation of my previous hello-cloudrun walkthrough which used downloaded key credentials.
+This walkthrough instead uses [Workload Identity Federation](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions) with the [google-github-actions/auth](https://github.com/google-github-actions/auth) Github Action to authenticate.
+See [setup](https://github.com/google-github-actions/auth#setup) for alternative instructions.

 When you are done, you will have:

 - A running web service deployed to Google Cloud Run
-- Automatically deploy changes via Github Actions
+- Github Actions pipeline that automatically deploys code changes to Google

 ## Complete walkthrough